fylobc/fylobc.github.io/_parts/Part_2.md

 <h2>Bitcoin mining as arbitrage</h2>

 <p><i>Arbitrage</i> is when you buy something in one market and then sell it in another market where it is more expensive.
-This could happen in time or in space.
-For instance, you could buy .
-Another example is if you know there are regular cycles in the price of an object.</p>
+An example might be if a lamp cost $10 at Target and $12 on Amazon; you could go to Target, buy some lamps and then sell them on Amazon.
+Arbitrage can also happen in time: suppose the price of heating oil is higher in the winter than in the summer.
+You could buy some heating oil in the summer, then sell it off in the winter.</p>

 <p>So Bitcoin mining it a kind of arbitrage, "buying" cheap electricity by mining and then selling the electricity in the form of Bitcoin.
 This could happen in time: mining could happen when electricity is cheap, or space: mining could happen where electricity is cheap.</p>